Know your Adult Attachment Style

 A Disorganized Attachment style results when caregivers present double-binding messages to children.
 This is sometimes called “paradoxical injunction.”
 An example of this is a, “Come here, go away.
 Come here, go away.” message.
 Parents create situations for the child that are unsolvable and un-win-able.
 For example a parent may ask a child to do a task such as sweep the floor.
 When the child begins to do so the parent criticizes how it is being done, or even when it is being done.
 The child may attempt to do the task again taking the direction but is criticized again.
 The parent may then deride the child for not doing what the parent has asked them to do and punish them for not doing the job.

 When exposed to these impossible-to-resolve situations over and over again the child develops a pattern of not solving problems.
 When parents set up these interactions that are frightening, disorienting, inherently disorganizing, and which sometimes involve violence, the parents become the source of fear.
 The disorganized pattern arises in the child when there is a desire to be close to the parent as an object of safety conflicting with a drive to detach from a dangerous and confusing caregiver.
-For the Adult this may mean being held emotionally hostage by the conflict of the desire for intimacy and was well as the fear of it.
+For the Adult this may mean being held emotionally hostage by the conflict of the desire for intimacy as well as the fear of it.